 - Assures information security within the organisation

-- Promotes information security at executive management level
+- Promotes information security at senior management level

 - Provides a central point of contact for information security